ahmetozlu/signature_extractor/README.md

 **TODOs:**

-- "Outliar Removal" module will be developed to improve the signature extraction algorithm.
+- "Outliar Removal" module will be improved to boost the signature extraction algorithm.
 - CNN based "Signature Recognition" module will be developed.
 - "Signature Spoofing Detection" algorithm will be developed.
 - "Signature Detector (bounding box) & Counter" module will be developed.